Stewartville Public Schools

 World History: This new Glencoe curriculum has a strong digital component, and students are able to interact with their teachers and classmates via a learning management system (LMS) built directly into the curriculum.

-Economics: This new curriculum continues to be taught by Ms. Susan Grant and Ms. Sherry Thompson, and is a semester-long course.
+Economics: This new curriculum continues to be taught by Ms. Susan Grant, and is a semester-long course.

 Challenge Sociology: This new curriculum is also taught by Ms. Susan Grant.